-Turn the thumb-screw through which the presser-bar passes at the top of the head of the machine, to the right to increase, and to the left to decrease, the pressure.
+Turn the thumb-screw through which the presser-bar passes at the top of the head of the machine, to the right to increase, and to the left to decrease the pressure.
 For ordinary family sewing, this pressure rarely needs to be changed.

-General Remarks.
+General Remarks,

 The leather belt, which gives motion to the machine, should always be tight enough not to slip, but not so tight as to prevent the easy motion of the machine.
-If the belt is too long, uncouple it and cut off squarely from one end, say half-an-inch.
+If the belt is too long, uncouple it and cut off squarely from one end, say half an inch.

 Be sure that the slide over the shuttle-race is kept closed.
+THIS IS IMPORTANT.

-THIS foregoing instructions have not been followed; but users who cannot discover the cause should not alter the adjustments of the machine, but obtain the necessary assistance from the nearest office of the Company.
+If the machine does not work well, it will be because some of foregoing directions have not been followed; but users who cannot discover the cause should not alter the adjustments of the machine, but obtain the necessary assistance from the nearest office of the Company.